OmegaZero/certification-guides/AWS/solution-architect-associate.md

   * Can use REDIS (which is more fault tolerant and uses horizontal scaling for perf) or Memcached (multi-node sharding and multi-threaded, but not persistant)
   * Security
     * IAM Auth, but only for AWS API-level
+    * KMS At rest
     * Redis Auth
       * Supports SSL
       * Uses user/pass
     * Memcached
       * Supports SASL based auth
+  * Key value store, can store session data, cannot use SQL
     * Redis has sorted sets to allow for data to be sorted automatically (i.e. gaming leaderboard)
+  * Backup/ Snapshot/ PITR restore
+  * Managed and Scheduled Maint
+  * Must select an ElastiCache instance type (e.g. cache.m6g.large)
+  * Requires a code change so **if exam Q about caching solution that DOES NOT require a code change, it's NOT elasticache**

 # Ports
 No reason to remember all these (and probably know anyways), just need to know the difference between important ports and DB ports, review right before exam just in case